 Conducted by the legendary Italian conductor Arturo Toscanini, the NBC Symphony Orchestra and the Members of the Collegiate Chorale (currently MasterVoices) perform Ludwig van Beethoven’s Symphony No. 9 in D minor, Op.
 125 (also known as “the Choral”).
 It is Beethoven’s final complete symphony.
-Completed in 1824, it is one of the best-known works in classical music; widely considered one of Beethoven’s greatest works, and many consider it one of the greatest compositions in western classical music.
+Completed in 1824, it is one of the best-known works in classical music; it is widely considered one of Beethoven’s greatest works, and many consider it one of the greatest compositions in Western classical music.

 Beethoven – Symphony No. 9 “Choral” – NBC Symphony Orchestra, Toscanini (3 April 1948)